-A requirement is a stereotype of Class.
+A requirement is a stereotype of both Class and Abstract Requirement.
 Compound requirements can be created by using the nesting capability of the class definition mechanism.
-The default interpretation of a compound requirement, unless stated differently by the compound requirement itself, is that all its subrequirements must be satisfied for the compound requirement to be satisfied.

-Subrequirements can be accessed through the "nestedClassifier" property of a class.
+The default interpretation of a compound requirement, unless stated differently by the compound requirement itself, is that all its subrequirements shall be satisfied for the compound requirement to be satisfied.
+Subrequirements shall be accessed through the "nestedClassifier" property of a class.
 When a requirement has nested requirements, all the nested requirements apply as part of the container requirement.
 Deleting the container requirement deleted the nested requirements, a functionality inherited from UML.